BxCppDev/Bayeux/source/bxdpp/examples/ex01/README.rst

    program.

    It defines a simple and serializable data model representing a collection of raw hits in a detector.
-It also define a special data processing module for the generation of simulated raw hits and storage in the main data/event record (implemented with a ``datatools::things`` instance).
+It also defines a special data processing module for the generation of simulated raw hits and storage in the main data/event record (implemented with a ``datatools::things`` instance).

+   The example creates a core DLL, an associated DLL dedicated to serialization, and provides a test executable.

  * Source files :